Spring Break Alaska: your ultimate guideBack To Blog

 Other spring-breakers may be waking up to beaches filled with wild party animals, but remember, Alaska is filled with its own wildlife.
 Pack some snacks today and head south to the Alaska Wildlife Conservation Center, a short drive from Anchorage.
 If you time it just right you might get to see the purple mountains covered in snow at sunrise.
 Make sure to keep your eyes peeled for moose on your way, and don’t be afraid to pull over and watch the tide carry house-sized blocks of ice through Turnagain Arm.
 This drive is a destination in itself!

 Since you’re in the neighborhood, you can head down to Portage Glacier for a day on the lake, no boat required!
 You can walk, bike or ski across the frozen Portage Lake for a truly unique and extremely stunning view of the glacier.

 Time to head north!
 Hop in the car or take the train to Fairbanks, where you can enjoy a day of relaxation at the hot springs.
 It’s not a spa at the beach but we think it’s even better.
 Your night likely won’t end with a fireworks show but there’s a chance you might see the northern lights dancing across the sky.
 Pull out your camera and slow the shutter speed way down, you’re going to want some pictures of this!

 Days 4 & 5

-For the traveler with a true sense of adventure and a love for the unexpected, we can’t think of a better spring break option than the Last Frontier.
+For the traveler with a true sense of adventure and a love for the unexpected, we can’t think of a better spring break option than Alaska.